joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## A Bayesian optimization refresher

 In function optimization, we look to find optima of an _objective function_.
 For functions whose value and gradient are cheap to evaluate there are a number of well established techniques, such as Adam.
 For functions that are expensive to evaluate and whose gradient may be unknown, however, these techniques can be infeasible.
-Bayesian optimization approaches such problems by placing a _surrogate_ model over historic function evaluations, substituting model evaluations for objective function evaluations.
+Bayesian optimization approaches such problems by placing a probabilistic model over historic function evaluations, and substituting objective function evaluations with model evaluations .
 We evaluate the function at a new point, where  of value is introduced for function values, which typically balances exploration and exploitation in a search for the objective function optima.
 We can represent this visually:

 <pre>
 +-----------------------+